Fahadkhan2450/Fahadkhan2450/README.md

 # About Me:
-# Hi there, I'm Fahad <br><br>🎓 Researcher / Student in Artificial Intelligence & Medical Imaging  <br>🔍 Focused on building deep learning and transformer-based models for disease detection using medical CT/MRI scans  <br> Skilled in Python, PyTorch, TensorFlow, and medical imaging tools  <br> Currently researching a comparative study of CNNs and Transformer models for lung cancer detection   <br> Open to collaboration on research projects in Machine learning.  <br>
+# Hi there, I'm Fahad <br><br> Researcher / Student in Artificial Intelligence & Medical Imaging
+ Focused on developing Deep Learning and Transformer-based models for disease detection using medical CT/MRI scans Skilled in Python, PyTorch, TensorFlow, and medical imaging tools Currently researching a comparative study of CNNs and Transformer models for lung cancer detection Open to collaboration on research projects in Machine Learnin

 ## 🌐 Socials: